cs1302uga/cs1302-tutorials/recursion.md

 ## Inductively Defined Recursive Data Definition

-An inductively defined recursive data definition is one that specifies how to construct instances of the data.
+An inductively defined recursive data definition specifies how to construct instances of the data.
 We often call these **recursive definitions**.

 **Example**: An inductively defined recursive _list_ definition